aaditiayare24/aaditiayare24/README.md

 - Sharpening problem-solving and programming

 ## ✨ Beyond Tech
--Enjoy sketching
+- Enjoy sketching and visualizing ideas

--Naturally curious and committed to continuous learning
+- Curious by nature and always looking to learn something new

 <!--